-While it’s normal that a product backlog changes, some backlogs grow too big and become overly long and detailed.
+It’s normal that a product backlog changes over time.
+But some backlogs grow too big and become overly long, detailed, and complex.
 Consequently, they are difficult to update, prioritise, and refine.
-The following tips help you simplify such a backlog so you can manage with it more easily.
+The following five tips help you simplify such a backlog and reduce its size so you can manage with it more easily.

 The product backlog is an important tool: It lists the ideas and requirements necessary to create a product.
 But is it always the right tool to use?
 This post discusses the strengths of a traditional product backlog together with its limitations.
 It provides advice on when to use the backlog, and when other tools may be better suited.